syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 * The basic editors such that `Subject`, `Location`, `Start Hour` and `End Hour` of the scheduler appointment editor will not be collapsed.

 ### AppointmentEditorClosing event
-When you close the appointment editor window after added or edited the schedule appointment, Scheduler notifies by [AppointmentEditorClosing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.
+When the appointment editor window is closed after adding or editing the schedule appointment, Scheduler notifies by [AppointmentEditorClosing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.

-[AppointmentEditorClosingEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorClosingEventArgs.html) has following members which provides the information for [AppointmentEditorClosing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.
+[AppointmentEditorClosingEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorClosingEventArgs.html) has the following members which provides the information for [AppointmentEditorClosing](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.

-[Handled](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorClosingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentEditorClosingEventArgs_Handled) - Gets or sets a value that indicates whether the scheduler can update the underlying appointments collection or appointment based on the action performed in appointment editor.
-If the value is true, scheduler does not perform the action and you have to write the code in the handler and perform the action.
+[Handled](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorClosingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentEditorClosingEventArgs_Handled) - Gets or sets a value that indicates whether the scheduler can update the underlying appointments collection or appointment based on the action performed in the appointment editor.
+If the value is true, scheduler does not perform the action so the code has to be written in the handler and perform the action.
 The default value of Handled is `false`.

 [Appointment](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorClosingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentEditorClosingEventArgs_Appointment) - Gets the details of updated or newly added appointment.